Tommy Tee: Tee Productions (1995-present)

 In 2008 Tee signed newcomer Jesse Jones to Tee Productions and released his debut "12 Blokker & 1 Vei Inn" on TP/EMI.

 Tommy Tee released a street-album entitled "No Studio No Time" with artists like Grafh, Masta Ace, Agallah, Tim Dog, AG, Party Arty, Large Professor, JoJo Pellegrino and many more to warm up for the new official album.

 Tommy Tee released the album Studio-Time on 5 October 2009.
 The album was highly praised in media and won a Norwegian Grammy (Spellemannsprisen) for best Rap/Hip-Hop album of the year.
 The album features artists like Bun B, Devin the Dude, Diamond D, Saigon, Kool Keith, Mad Con and many more.

 In 2013 Tommy Tee debuted in his native language and made a hit single with rapper Don Martin.
 The song "Nilsen" is an ode to their hometown of Oslo and was instantly labeled a classic.
 The same year saw Tee recording and releasing his first own album in his native language.
 "Musikk Ække Viktig" (means "Music is not important") saw a new side of Tommy Tee as an artist - something liked by both fans and critics.

 2013 was also the year in which Tommy Tee (maybe as little surprising to some) participated in the Norwegian version of the hit TV show "The Voice".

 Tommy Tee won the prestigious Norwegian Honorary Grammy Award (Spellemann Hederspris) in 2016.
 He also released his latest album Bonds, Beats & Beliefs vol.2 featuring artists like M.O.P, Daytona, Mike Zoot, S.A.S., Skam, Oscar Blesson and many more.
-This album alongside his debut BBB was also printed on vinyl in a grandios 8 LP box released in May 2016.
+This album alongside his debut BBB was also printed on vinyl in an 8 LP box released in May 2016.

-Tee these days has just built a brand new Tee Studios in central Oslo and is said to be hard at work on projects with Oscar Blesson, Ken Ring, Opaque, Harry Fraud and more.
+Recently, Tee built a brand new Tee Studios in central Oslo and is said to be working on projects with Oscar Blesson, Ken Ring, Opaque, Harry Fraud and more.